Fernanda Ramos-Gomes

 Projects

-- Interaction of nanoparticles with tumour and immune cells in the diseased lung and pancreatic cancer
+• Interaction of nanoparticles with tumor and immune cells in the diseased lung and pancreatic cancer

-- Optimization of two-photon and light sheet microscopy for high-resolution imaging of cancer tissue
+• Optimization of multiphoton and light sheet microscopy for high-resolution imaging of cancer tissue

 Members